gmurdock/Adblocking/README.md

 # Adblocking
-Ad blocking domain lists list for use with Diversion
+Ad blocking domain lists for use with Diversion